TheUnium/rnux/README.md

 App launcher made with C++, Qt6 and X11.
 Inspired by [Raycast](https://raycast.com).
 This is very janky right now lmao, don't actually expect it to be bug-free.
 Probably won't be worked on much, but I'll see, I'll try to work on it whenever im free.

-Currently it has these features:
+Currently, it has these features:

 - It can... launch apps.
 Truly revolutionary
 - Fuzzy searching